 It was just a touch underbaked.
 So I tested it one more time, baking it for an extra few minutes and the results were perfection.
 A truly soft, buttery crumb with pops of raspberry and a crunchy, nutty crust.

 This Raspberry Almond Cake can be made using mostly pantry staples.
-Here’s a list of everything you’ll need, including any substitutions you can make.
+Here’s a list of the key ingredient you’ll need, including any substitutions you can make.

 - Caster sugar: Or granulated sugar.